 The basic HTML interactions consist of links and forms:

 - Browser Back

 - Browser URL field

 The original HTML interaction technique was traversing a link.
-The link concept of a was developed by Nelson (1965) as extension of Bush’s (1945) Memex description.
-Originally, the link was a powerful tool to relate documents.
+The link was developed by Nelson (1965) as an extension of Bush’s (1945) Memex description.
+The link was a powerful tool to relate documents.
 Later the link was used to initiate an user generated event for the browser to detect.

-We should also include the interactions that the browser offers which include back button, the browser address field and the closing button.
+We should also include the interactions that the browser offers which include the back button, the browser address field, and the closing button.

-In original HTML, styling were expressed by attributes in the element tags.
+Original styling were expressed by attributes in the element tags.
 This made it hard to maintain the style of large websites.
 To change the style one had to search and edit all the element tags.
-Cascading Style Sheets or CSS syntax was develop so that style can be expressed outside of tags and so that the styling can be in one place.
+Cascading Style Sheets or CSS syntax was develop so that style can be expressed outside of tags and styling can be in one place.
 Cascading comes from the priority of the styling rules based on the location of the rules: user defined, inline, in the page, or in a separate file.
 In a file, the priority is lower in the file.
 Last rule has priority.
 CSS rules also has a specificity hierarchy:

 CSS can express more than just the style.
 It can express animation or changes in style for common events such as hovering, clicking etc. A resource for CSS is

 The best resources for Twitter Bootstrap is at the official website and W3 Schools.

 Besides styling for the HTML, Twitter Bootstrap offers advance views and layouts.